-Food businesses are required to conduct an internal review their food safety program on a regular basis to ensure
+Food businesses are required to conduct an internal review of their food safety program on a regular basis to ensure

 it is still adequate for the food business.

 The person who undertakes the review should be someone familiar with the food safety program, the business’s